OPTIONS ARE the MOST powerful financial instrument

-Options are financial contracts that give the buyer the right, but not the obligation, to buy or sell an underlying asset at a specific price, known as the strike price, on or before a specific date.
+Options are financial contracts that grant the buyer the right, but not the obligation, to purchase or sell an underlying asset at a predetermined price—known as the strike price—on or before a specified date.

-Understanding options involves knowing the key terms associated with these contracts.
+To fully understand how options work, it is essential to become familiar with the key terms associated with these contracts.

 Strike Price: This is the agreed-upon price at which the buyer of the option can buy or sell the underlying asset.